-When I was nearing the point where I had to stop drinking, or risk losing myself to alcohol, I turned to my Google bar and searched “what is a high functioning alcoholic?”.
-Like many people who develop a potentially life destroying problem with alcohol I was able to continue drinking heavily night after night because I am so disciplined and such a high achiever.
+When I was nearing the point where I had to stop drinking or risk losing myself to alcohol, I turned to my Google bar and searched “what is a high-functioning alcoholic?”.
+Like many people who develop a potentially life-destroying problem with alcohol, I was able to continue drinking heavily night after night because I am so disciplined and such a high achiever.
 I am resilient.
 I am physically and emotionally strong.
 I could “handle” drinking myself to toxicity most nights and roll back into high functioning in the morning.
 I could “handle” just about anything.
 So I should certainly be able to handle knowing when enough was really enough.
 I should be able to see that fine line if I got too close.
 But I was afraid that I might have already tripped over it.

 High functioning?
 I tried several different search phrases and every article and blog post that I found defined me to a tee.
-The prognosis for a “high functioning alcoholic” was frightening.
+The prognosis for a “high-functioning alcoholic” was frightening.
 According to these articles I was on a slippery slope to dependence on alcohol.
 Things would not get better unless I stopped drinking and stayed sober.
 It looked to me like my time was almost up.
 I was losing myself to alcohol just as I had suspected.

 There are few things more painful than losing a loved one to addiction.
 When the addiction is to alcohol and the loved one is you, sliding down the slippery slope from what is commonly called “high functioning” alcohol addiction to alcohol dependence is a dark and lonely journey.
 How do you know the difference between someone who may drink heavily and live a long life and someone who will die of the addiction, or cost others their lives and sanity?
 How do you know it’s time to stop if that person is you?
 Is there a recognizable line between the high functioning stage that many of us live in for years and the dependent stage where it seems almost impossible for people to crawl out of the bottle and stay sober?

-I think that you have to look for a beacon, or help your loved one find a beacon.
-A beacon being the light that shines from someone who has fought their way out and is living life free of addiction.
+I think that you have to look for a beacon or help your loved one find a beacon.
+A beacon is the light that shines from someone who has fought their way out and is living a life free of addiction.
 Yesterday I had a chance to talk with my friend Drifter for his Sober Town Podcast.
 It was International Women’s Day so we had planned to talk about the toxicity of alcohol marketing directed at women, but after a couple of days of multiple postings in our communities on the deadly result of alcohol addiction, we decided instead to focus on the questions of “how do you stop drinking before it goes too far?” – “how do you help someone you love who seems lost to the bottle?”
 Drifter and I have both lost brothers to their addictions and we have both found solid dry ground after breaking out of our addictions.
 Do we have the answers to these questions the personal experience we both have as the addicted, and the loved one of the addict?
 We came up with two answers by the end of our talk and those answers were all about beacons and light houses.